MainfluxLabs/docs/docs/api.md

 ```

 ### Update Memberships
-To update group memberships, you need the group ID, member IDs, member roles and a `user_token`
+To update group memberships, you need the group ID, member IDs, new roles and a `user_token`.

 > Must-have: `user_token`, `group_id`, `member_id`, `role`

+The `group_memberships` field is a list of membership objects representing users whose roles you want to update.

+Each object must include:

+- **member_id**: The UUID of an existing group member whose role you want to change.

+- **role**: The new role to assign.
+Only roles listed in the [Roles Section](authorization.md#roles) are allowed.

 ```bash
 curl -s -S -i -X PUT -H "Content-Type: application/json" -H  "Authorization: Bearer <user_token>" http://localhost/groups/<group_id>/memberships -d '{"group_memberships":{"member_id":"123e4567-e89b-12d3-a456-426614174000","role":"viewer"}}'